Dominique Hutchinson - Director & Teacher

 Nikita Mulloy- Teacher

 Nikita is trained in I.S.T.D.
 Modern and Tap, and R.A.D.
 Ballet.
 She attended Chichester teacher training courses in England for two summers and holds her teaching Associate in Modern.
 Nikita’s previous teaching experience includes modern, tap, ballet, hip-hop and jazz.
-She is very excited to join the teaching team at Dominique’s School of Dance this year!
+She is very excited to join the teaching team at Dominique’s School of Dance again this year to teach the Modern program!

 Heidi Riggs- Teacher